 Just for the sake of checking, I inserted a table in both documents.
 Both were decent.
 However, Proposify gives you more editing options to change the visuals and dimensions of the table.
 I edited it to match Computan’s branding colors.
 The discount and tax options are also available in both tools.

 Initial Proposify Table

 Final Proposify Table

-Variables are the tools that allow you to insert the text in the documents that occur frequently in the documents such as your company name, client’s name, the sender’s name, and contact information.
+Variables are the tools that allow you to insert the text in the documents that frequently occur in the documents, such as your company name, client’s name, the sender’s name, and contact information.
 Inserting variables in the documents saves you time.

-You can either generate variables by pressing shift+# together or from the right side bar in Proposify
+You can either generate variables by pressing shift+# together or from the right sidebar in Proposify.

-The signature sections in PandaDoc and Proposify come with easy drag and drop options.
+The signature sections in PandaDoc and Proposify come with easy drag-and-drop options.

 Signature creating options in PandaDoc: You can draw your own signature, choose a type form or upload the image of your actual signatures from your computer.